 It runs through ever-changing scenery from lush green foothills to stark, rugged landscapes, some of the deepest gorges on Earth to soaring snow-capped mountains.

 Hikers need several days to acclimatise, so stopping at teahouses in small villages along the way is imperative.

 4265 kilometres; 4–6 months to hike

-Made famous by Cheryl Strayed’s memoir Wild and the resulting film, the Pacific Coast Trail stretches from Mannering Park in British Colombia to Campo in California.
+Made famous by Cheryl Strayed’s memoir Wild and the resulting film, the Pacific Crest Trail stretches from Mannering Park in British Colombia to Campo in California.

 This epic undertaking takes in lush forests, volcanoes, lakes and deserts, with hikers camping along the way.